Bournemouth, Christchurch and Poole Learning Disability Partnership Board (LDPB)

 - Health Action Group minutes

 The Big Plan was developed in partnership with Bournemouth and Poole Learning Disability Partnership Board, with the support of People First Forum (was Bournemouth People First and Poole Forum) and family carers.

 The Big Plan has 7 Big Aims:

 - having a good life

 - keeping safe

 - support for my family

-The Big Plan has been produced as an easy read document and is accompanied by the ‘Big Plan – Work Plan’ for the next 3 years and a more detailed appendix report, entitled ‘The Big Plan – Extra Information’.
+The Big Plan has been produced as an easy read document and is accompanied by the ‘Big Plan – Work Plan’ and a more detailed appendix report, entitled ‘The Big Plan – Extra Information’.

 Safe Places in BCP Council is organised by People First Forum.
 Many businesses have signed up to the Safe Places scheme to help people with learning disabilities should they feel in danger, lost or unwell.